oracle-livelabs/adb/shared/adb-auto-indexing/provision-adw/provision-adw.md

     - **Compartment:** Verify that a compartment ( &lt;tenancy_name&gt; ) is selected.

-        By default, any OCI tenancy has a default ***root*** compartment, named after the tenancy itself.
+        By default, any OCI tenancy has a default ***root*** compartment named after the tenancy itself.
 The tenancy administrator (default root compartment administrator) is any user who is a member of the default Administrators group.
 For the workshop purpose, you can use ***root***.

     - **Display Name:** Enter the display name for your ADW Instance.
 For this demo purpose, I have called my database `ADW_OAC`.